EmergentOrder/onnx-scala/README.md

 The Scala Native build will fail unless you apply this [PR](https://github.com/scala-native/scala-native/pull/1641).

 To take advantage of union types to express type constraints, a Dotty (Scala 3) build is available.
 The Dotty build does not support Scala.js or Scala Native.

-The ZIO variant is not yet available for Dotty.

 Currently at ONNX 1.6.0.